tsxbb/SuperRustGLM/README.md

 ## 4. Conclusion

 Thanks for checking this out!
-SuperRustGL
+SuperRustGLM is an open-source project dedicated to implementing the ChatGLM